PrasannaAdiga/spring-cloud-with-netflix/README.md

   - Access the yml version of api doc at 'host:port/v3/api-docs'
   - Access the html version of api doc at 'host:port/swagger-ui.html'
   - Adding ResponseStatus with right status code in each controller's method and each method of @ControllerAdvice will automatically create the right response codes in the doc.
-  - Use the annotations @Operation, @Parameter or @ApiResponse to provide additional details in the document or to provide response details manaually
+  - Use the annotations @Operation, @Parameter or @ApiResponse to provide additional details in the document or to provide response details manually
   - https://www.baeldung.com/spring-rest-openapi-documentation for reference
   - To show actuator endpoints in the document we can use the below config
     ```